sadiejay/portfolio/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Get an idea of Sadie Jay's skills and background
-- Set dark / light theme preference or have device settings detect theme preference.
+- Set dark / light theme preference or have device settings detect theme preference
-- Interact with animated elements and states or have device settings disable them.
+- Interact with animated elements and states or have device settings disable them
+- Navigate site via keyboard-only

 <br>
 <br>